google/heir/docs/content/en/docs/Design/secret.md

 -   Attaching attributes to ops that should be grouped together: this would not be preserved by upstream lowerings and optimization passes.

+## `generic` operands

+`secret.generic` takes any SSA values as legal operands.
+They may be `secret` types or non-secret.
+Canonicalizing `secret.generic` removes non-secret operands and leaves them to be referenced via the enclosing scope (`secret.generic` is not `IsolatedFromAbove`).

+This may be unintuitive, as one might expect that only secret types are valid arguments to `secret.generic`, and that a verifier might assert non-secret args are not present.

+However, we allow non-secret operands because it provides a convenient scope encapsulation mechanism, which is useful for the `--yosys-optimizer` pass that runs a circuit optimizer on individual `secret.generic` ops and needs to have access to all SSA values used as inputs.
+The following passes are related to this functionality:

+- `secret-capture-generic-ambient-scope`
+- `secret-generic-absorb-constants`
+- `secret-extract-generic-body`

+Due to the canonicalization rules for `secret.generic`, anyone using these passes as an IR organization mechanism must be sure not to canonicalize before accomplishing the intended task.

 ## Limitations

 ### Bufferization